 Don’t get me wrong, when these systems are operating properly they do help to greatly reduce emissions and are generally a good thing.
 They’re also a requirement if you live in a country with regulations on diesel pollution.
 While they are good systems for reducing tailpipe emissions, they definitely have the trade-off of collateral damage that they can cause that becomes a concern for the longevity of your truck’s engine.

-Fortunately, there are still options for those of us who don’t have to keep our trucks legal for the street.
+Fortunately, there are still options for those of us who don’t live in the United States, or who only use our trucks off-road.